Qiskit/qiskit-ibm-runtime/docs/how_to_guide/choose_a_backend.md

 ## Before you begin

-Throughout this guide, we will assume that you have [setup the Qiskit Runtime service instance](https://qiskit.org/documentation/partners/qiskit_ibm_runtime/getting_started.html) and initialize it as `service`.
+Throughout this guide, we will assume that you have [setup the Qiskit Runtime service instance](https://qiskit.org/documentation/partners/qiskit_ibm_runtime/getting_started.html) and initialize it as `service`:

 ```python
 from qiskit_ibm_runtime import QiskitRuntimeService